4 Data visualization basics with ggplot2

 p

-We can take a saved plot (like p) and use scales to change how it is visualized.
+) and use scales to change how it is visualized.

-p + scale_fill_viridis_d()
++ scale_fill_viridis_d() p

-ggplot2 has a broad range of built-in options for scales, but there are many others available in add-on packages that build on top of it.
-You can also build your own scales using the scale_*_manual() functions, in which you give a vector of the same length as your mapped aesthetic variable in order to set up the visual assignment.
-That sounds jargon-y, so here is an example:
+has a broad range of built-in options for scales, but there are many others available in add-on packages that build on top of it.
+You can also build your own scales using the scale_*_manual()

 # We'll pick 14 random colors from the colors R knows about

-random_colors <- print(colors()[sample(x = 1:length(colors()), size = 10)])
+<- print(colors()[sample(x = 1:length(colors()), size = 10)]) random_colors

 ## [1] "gray43" "bisque2" "grey19" "slateblue3" "royalblue4"